UKHomeOffice/elastic-datatables/README.md

 ```

 3. Import project to Intellij and run EldApplication

 TODO: Run from command line

-4. Navigate to http://localhost:8080 to see the user interface
+4. Navigate to http://localhost:8080 to see and interact with the user interface

 ## Debugging